Bradley S. Jewitt: Education and career

 Jewitt enlisted in the Marine Corps in 1989.
 During the Persian Gulf War he was stationed in California and served as an infantryman in California, assigned to a combat replacement company.

 Later, Jewitt earned a B.A. in political science from York College of Pennsylvania, earned a commissioned, and became a financial management officer.
 He was on active duty for 9 years, "much of it stationed in the Pacific theater".

 Jewitt was a Major in the Marine Corps Reserve and was the civilian head of the Facilities Management Section at Marine Corps Headquarters in Arlington, Virginia.
 Later, he was assigned to the Legislative Affairs Office.

 Jewitt was first appointed to the Berwyn Heights Town Council in February 2002, to fill the vacancy left by Tawanna P. Gaines, when she resigned, but a latter election, with 385 or 387 out of the 490 ballots cast, won him the mayoral position.

 Jewitt, who is a Marine Corps Reservist, was called to active duty after serving eight months as Mayor of Berwyn Heights.
 He resigned from the position because he was called to activate military service as part of Operation Enduring Freedom.
 Jewitt said, due to the nature and duration of his orders, he felt it was in the best interest of the town to resign.

 After he returned, in a 2004 bid for the U.S. House of Representatives, Jewitt lost to Rep. Steny Hoyer (D-Dist.
 5) of Mechanicsville.

 He served as Mayor Pro tempore from 2006 to 2008.
-As of 2014, he is a Colonel.
+In 2014, he was a Colonel and retired in Marine Corps Reserve in September 2021.